tradle/mycloud/README.md

 #### Core Tables

-you'll typically see the tables prefixed per the servless convention, [service]-[stage]-[name] e.g. the `presence` table is `tradle-dev-presence` on the `dev` stage
+you'll typically see table names formatted per a combination of the serverless and tradle convention, tdl-[service]-ltd-[stage]-[name] e.g. the `events` table is `tdl-tradle-ltd-dev-events` on the `dev` stage

-- `pubkeys`: maps public keys to identities that control them
-- `presence`: Iot client sessions
-- `seals`: tracks blockchain seals for objects, watches placed on expected seals, and seals queued for write
-- `inbox`: inbound messages from users
-- `outbox`: outbound messages to users
-- `users`: user state objects
-- `friends`: known Tradle/MyCloud nodes
-- `events`: master log, which due to performance issues, is ironically written to post-fact
+- `events`: immutable master log
-- `bucket-[x]`: tables that store resources created from Tradle models, e.g. tradle.Application, tradle.PhotoID, tradle.MyLifeInsurance, tradle.FormRequest.
-Each table stores multiple types, and types are mapped deterministically to a table "bucket".
-Anything that gets put in inbox/outbox also ends up stored and indexed here.
-The GraphQL API reads from here.
-- `kv`: undifferentiated key/value store where you can store application and system-level configuration values.
-Currently stores push notification subscription information, and various temporary values.
+- `bucket-0`: mutable data store for data, seals, sessions, etc.

 #### Buckets

-- `ObjectsBucket`: stores all objects send/received to/from users
+- `ObjectsBucket`: stores the payloads of all messages sent/received to/from users, as well as objects created by business logic, e.g. tradle.Application (to track application state)
 - `SecretsBucket`: if I told you, I'd have to kill you.
 It stores the private keys for your MyCloud's identity.
-- `PublicConfBucket`: probably won't be around much longer, but currently stores the pulic identity file
-- `PrivateConfBucket`: may be renamed to ConfBucket soon.
-It stores public/private configuration like: identity, styles, and bot plugin configuration files
+- `PrivateConfBucket`: public/private configuration like: identity, styles, and bot plugin configuration files
-- `ContentAddressedBucket`: content-addressed storage, usable by bots.
-Use via `bot.contentAddressedStorage`.
-Not used much so far, may go away in favor of a path in `PrivateConfBucket`
 - `FileUploadBucket`: because Lambda and IoT message-size limits, any media embedded in objects sent by users is first uploaded here

 #### Functions